Sideload Android Apps on Chromebook without Developer Mode

 Step 3: Enable ADB Debugging in Chrome OS

 After you have successfully set up Linux on your Chromebook, it’s time to enable ADB debugging.
-For that, go to Settings > Linux (Beta) > Develop Android Apps and enable toggle for “Enable ADB Debugging“.
+For that, go to Settings > Linux (Beta) > Develop Android Apps and enable the toggle for “Enable ADB Debugging“.

-After that you need to restart your Chromebook.
+After that, you need to restart your Chromebook.
 You will see an ADB prompt after reboot, click Allow to allow ADB debugging.
 Now, you are almost ready to sideload Android apps via APKs on your Chromebook.

-NOTE: In some cases, you might not able to turn on Enable ADB debugging toggle.
+NOTE: In some cases, you might not be able to turn on Enable ADB debugging toggle.
 In such scenarios, you will have to reset or powerwash your Chromebook.

 sudo apt-get install android-tools-adb